-In the present paper, we introduce a combinatorial problem which originates from computational biology: Given a string σ over a weighted alphabet \mathcal{A} , find a data structure and a query algorithm which, for a given weight $M \in \mathbb{N}$, decides whether σ has a (contiguous) substring of weight M, where the weight of a string is the sum of the weights of its letters.
-If the answer is yes, we may in addition ask for a witness, i.e., two positions within σ where a substring with weight M begins and ends.
+In the present paper, we introduce a combinatorial problem which originates from computational biology: Given a string σ over a weighted alphabet \mathcal{A} , find a data structure and a query algorithm which, for a given weight $M \in \mathbb{N}$, decides whether σ has a (contiguous) substring of weight M. If the answer is yes, we may in addition ask for a witness, i.e., two positions within σ where a substring with weight M begins and ends.
 The actual problem in computational biology is to find several masses M_1, \ldots, M_m in a database of strings.
 We concentrate on the one-string problem because algorithms can be easily extended to the multiple-string problem.
-We formally define the other problem variants in Section 5 and sketch how extensions may be designed.
+We formally define the other problem variants at the end of the paper and sketch how extensions may be designed.
 There are two simple algorithms which solve the one-string problem: One uses linear time for a query and no additional storage space; the other has logarithmic query time, but requires a preprocessing step and additional storage space for the resulting data structure which may be quadratic.
-Hereby, space and time complexities are measured in the length of the input string.
-We are interested in algorithms that are better than these two simple algorithms: i.e., we allow preprocessing and look for an algorithm where the data structure needs subquadratic space and the running time for a query is sublinear.
+Hereby, space and time complexities are measured in the length of the string.
+We are interested in algorithms that are better than these two: i.e., we allow preprocessing and look for an algorithm where the data structure needs subquadratic space and the running time for a query is sublinear.

-Formulated in this way, the problem becomes a purely combinatorial and algorithmic problem: Are there algorithms which allow searching in weighted strings of length n with $o(n^2)$ additional storage space and o(n) query time?
+Formulated in this way, the problem is a purely combinatorial and algorithmic problem: Are there algorithms which allow searching in weighted strings of size n with $o(n^2)$ additional storage space and o(n) query time?
 If so, can we find a tradeoff between space and time?

-The problem differs from traditional string searching problems in one important aspect: While those look for substructures of strings (substrings, non-contiguous subsequences, particular types of substrings such as repeats, palindromes, etc.), we are interested only in weights of substrings.
-This means that, on the one hand, we lose a lot of the structure of strings: e.g., the weight of a string is invariant under permutation of letters; on the other, we gain the additional structure of the weight function, such as its additivity.
-For instance, the problem of searching in X + Y, where X and Y are two sets of numbers, turns out to be closely related to our problem (see [9,14]).
-However, we have been able to extend negative results which have been reached for that problem [5]: We can show that this approach (using the naïve solution without preprocessing) cannot lead to an efficient algorithm for our problem.
-Likewise, using suffix trees, which can be applied to efficiently solve a large number of complex string problems, does not seem to help.
-Note, for instance, that the longest common substring problem [13], although at first sight related, has very different characteristics.
-A problem that may also appear to be close to the present one is maximum segment sum [4]; however, it appears that it does not lead to good solutions, either.
-Encoding biological strings on a binary alphabet is not feasible here, because that would only allow very restricted mass functions.
-The only result related to our problem that we have found in the vast amount of literature on strings (e.g. [1,13,17,24,6]) is one that does not deal with combinatorics, but rather with language classes (see Section 6 for more details).
+The problem differs from traditional string searching problems in one important aspect: While those look for substructures of strings (substrings, noncontiguous subsequences, particular types of substrings such as repeats, palindromes etc.), we are interested only in weights of substrings.
+This means that, on the one hand, we lose a lot of the structure of strings: e.g. the weight of a string is invariant under permutation of letters; on the other, we gain the additional structure of the weight function, such as its additivity.
+For instance, the problem of searching in X + Y, where X and Y are two sets of numbers, turns out to be closely related to our problem (see [Fre75] and [HPSS75]).
+However, we have been able to extend negative results which have been reached for that problem ([CDF90]): We can show that this approach (using the naïve solution without preprocessing) cannot lead to an efficient algorithm for our problem.
+We have been unable to find any treatment of our problem in the vast amount of literature on strings (e.g. [AG95, Gus97, Lot97, RS97, CR94]).